jagankumar-egov/AI/README.md

 For example: form, workflow, accessControl, notifications, etc.

-They must not depend on another section’s internal values at generation time
+They must not depend on another section's internal values at generation time

 🎯 What Makes It Generic
 Schema-driven form UI